anaivecoder/Project_Achyusman_Samanta/README.md

 pip install scikit-learn
 pip install matplotlib seaborn tqdm Pillow numpy
 ```
-In your virtual pyton environment run `train.py` to train the model on the data_set (dowload it from the link provided above).
+In your virtual python environment run `train.py` to train the model on the data_set (download it from the link above).
-To use the model for predicting your images run `predict.py`.
-It takes the path of a directory that contain your images as input and returns image name: predicted_label as the output.
+To use the model for predicting your images run `predict.py`. **It takes the path of a directory that contain your images as input and returns image name: predicted_label as the output.**

-#### Evaluation on the Test Data
+### Evaluation on the Test Data
 Final Test Accuracy: 0.9204
 ##### Classification Report on Test Set: